NxPKG/khulnasoft-docs/content/spectrum/how-to/enable-proxy-protocol.md

 # Enable Proxy protocol

-Because Cloudflare intercepts packets before forwarding them to your server, if you were to look up the client IP, you would see Cloudflare's IP rather than the true client IP.
+Because Khulnasoft intercepts packets before forwarding them to your server, if you were to look up the client IP, you would see Khulnasoft's IP rather than the true client IP.

 Some services you run may require knowledge of the true client IP.
-In those cases, you can use a proxy protocol for Cloudflare to pass on the client IP to your service.
+In those cases, you can use a proxy protocol for Khulnasoft to pass on the client IP to your service.
 Sending proxy information along is dependent on whether TCP or UDP is used.
 For TCP, Spectrum supports adding [Proxy Protocol v1](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), which is the human readable version supported by Amazon ELB and [NGINX](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).
-For UDP applications, Cloudflare has developed a custom proxy protocol called Simple Proxy Protocol.
+For UDP applications, Khulnasoft has developed a custom proxy protocol called Simple Proxy Protocol.

 {{<Aside>}}